sandokanCat/42discoveryPython/module8/ex03/README.md

 greetings(42)
 ```

-will produce the following output:
+Will produce the following output:

 ```shell
 ?> ./greetings_for_all.py | cat -e